 Additions to consider:

-It is excellent to add extra FRESH garlic and FRESH Ginger root to the dose immediately prior (or added to the drench) to administration to the creature.
-I STRONGLY suggest that you consider this, it really super charges the formula.
+It is excellent to add extra FRESH garlic and FRESH Ginger root to the dose immediately prior (or added to the drench) to administration to the creature if you are working with a Chronic or Acute situation.
+I STRONGLY suggest that you consider this, it really supercharges the formula.
 However, I DO have powdered garlic and ginger in the formula to cover my bases.
 See recipe for Garlic and Ginger paste (below).

-Essential oils: As a Certified Aromatherapist/Certified Master Herbalist, I am a big believer in using essential oils and herbs together.
+Essential oils: As a Certified Master Herbalist & Aromatherapist, I am a big believer in using essential oils and herbs together.
 Essential oils are NOT like using the whole herb – the “safety feature” constituents are left in the herb “marc” (the waste parts of the herbs that are discarded after creating an essential oil).
 I feel the safest way to use essential oils is to use them in combination with herbs so that those safety features are available to the body.
-Essential oils are powerful and WAY more potent than they are within the herb naturally.
+Essential oils are powerful and MUCH more concentrated in the bottle than they are within the herb naturally.
 “With great power comes great responsibility”.
-We must be mindful of their and use them wisely.
+We must be mindful of their potency/concentration and use them wisely.
 Now don’t get me wrong – I LOVE essential oils!
 They are an amazing addition to our tool chest.
 We need to focus on how to SAFELY use them.
 My clients and I have had great success with pairing Parasite Formula with essential oils.
 They are a great addition when we need to pack an extra punch in an acute situation.
-I have essential oils available here.
-Buying products from this separate website also includes my free guidance in your specific situation, so please feel free to reach out to me for help!
-I’m not quite ready to put a list of essential oils that I suggest on this page, but I can help you with your purchase and the select oils for your situation if you contact me.
-I have several studies that I can analyze to find the best oils for your situation.
+I have information available here.
+I will not be providing list of essential oils that I suggest on this page, but I can help you select oils for your situation in a consultation.
+I do not go into detail here about which oils to use for specific parasite types, as that requires more information about your situation.
+I have several studies that I can analyze to find the best oils for your situation, which is why a consultation is required.
 Remember to ALWAYS add a lipid when essential oils are used orally.
-Consider using them with the homemade fresh garlic/ginger paste recipe (see below), or add 1/2 teaspoon of Olive oil (if you choose to use an oil, my strong preference is cold pressed Extra Virgin Olive Oil).
-I also have information about safe use of herbs & essential oils for pregnant animals in this webinar.
-We do not go into detail about which oils to use for specific parasite types -that requires more information about your situation, but I give a list of oils that I have used with great results when paired with our Parasite Formula.
+Consider using them with the homemade fresh garlic/ginger paste recipe (see below), or add 1/2 teaspoon of raw honey or Olive oil (if you choose to use an oil, my strong preference is cold pressed Extra Virgin Olive Oil).

 How to make Garlic & Ginger Paste